 The 19 million female workers that had full-time jobs in 1964 grew to 46 million by the end of 2012, according to the U.S. Bureau of Labor Statistics (BLS).
 And, the median salary for women last year was 82 percent of what men earned – a number that rose from 62 percent in 1979.

 Women making 80 cents to every dollar a man earns is far from perfect but the trend is certainly moving in the right direction.
-And if you’re a woman in law enforcement, earning a criminal justice degree could be the most direct path to your next promotion and the difference between success or failure in the field.
+And if you’re a woman in law enforcement, earning a Criminal Justice Bachelor's Degree could be the most direct path to your next promotion and the difference between success or failure in the field.

 “Candidates with a college degree are very attractive candidates for any law enforcement organization,” says Drew Evans, assistant superintendent of the Minnesota Bureau of Criminal Apprehension. “[Criminal justice] programs teach valuable critical thinking and reasoning skills that are critical to our law enforcement officers.”